loosolab/UROPA/docs_rst/index.rst

 **How to cite**

-Please cite the paper describing UROPA when using it in your research: *tba*
+Please cite the paper describing UROPA when using it in your research: **Kondili M, Fust A, Preussner J, Kuenne C, Braun T, Looso M. UROPA: a tool for Universal RObust Peak Annotation.
+Scientific Reports.
+2017;7:2593. doi:10.1038/s41598-017-02464-y.**

 **Contribute**